jessysutherns/autonomous-parking-simulation/README.md

 The system is designed to perform multiple driving and parking maneuvers, including forward driving, arc-based parking, and reverse parking, both **with and without a trailer**.

-**This project demonstrates how control systems and vehicle kinematics can be combined to enable autonomous navigation and parking.**
+**This project reflects core concepts used in autonomous driving systems, including vehicle modelling, control, and trajectory tracking.**

 ---